johndoe6345789/nexus-command/PRD.md

 # Planning Guide

-A Quake 3 Arena-inspired menu system that captures the iconic sci-fi aesthetic and intense energy of the classic FPS, providing an immersive gateway to single-player and multiplayer game modes.
+A premium AAA-quality game menu system inspired by modern shooters like Apex Legends, Call of Duty, and Halo Infinite - featuring clean layouts, generous spacing, sophisticated glass morphism, and cinematic animations.

 **Experience Qualities**:
-1. **Premium** - AAAA-quality visual polish with refined animations, sophisticated glass morphism effects, and meticulously crafted details that project excellence and luxury
+1. **Premium** - AAAA-quality visual polish with refined glass morphism effects, sophisticated animations with physics-based easing, and meticulous attention to spacing and hierarchy
-2. **Powerful** - Heavy industrial sci-fi aesthetic with bold typography and commanding presence that makes players feel ready for combat
+2. **Clean** - Generous whitespace, clear visual hierarchy, and modern typography create a sophisticated, uncluttered experience that emphasizes content over decoration
-3. **Responsive** - Buttery-smooth transitions with physics-based easing, immediate visual and audio feedback for every interaction, creating a tactile, high-performance feel
+3. **Cinematic** - Smooth transitions with subtle parallax effects, elegant particle systems, and polished micro-interactions that feel like a blockbuster game experience

-**Complexity Level**: Light Application (multiple features with basic state) This is a menu system with navigation between different screens (main menu, server browser, settings, etc.) and basic state management for user preferences and selections.
-While it represents a complex game, the menu itself is focused on navigation and configuration.
+**Complexity Level**: Light Application (multiple features with basic state) This is a menu system with navigation between different screens (main menu, campaign, multiplayer, settings, stats) and basic state management for user preferences and selections.

 ## Essential Features